-So says our friend, Nick Murray, in a recent post available to our clients.
+So says our friend, Nick Murray, in a recent post available to our clients. and nbsp;

 We look for some of the great companies in the USA and the world.
 Our researchers each use a different strategy to find them—which provides us diversity—and we invest with conviction and consistency.
 These are the hallmarks of long-term success.

 The opposite of success is what we read, watch, listen to daily.
 Think about the way the markets behaved in the aftermath of the President’s tweets about the China tariffs.
 One day, markets are ecstatic about the possibility of reconciliation with China and, almost literally the next day, markets are sure that the end is near, recession is imminent.

 Let’s put it into perspective.
 Let’s pay attention to the season and talk a little about the weather.